 \section{Conclusion \& Outlook}

-In conclusion, our experiments demonstrate that the proposed model consistently outperforms competitors on WI datasets, showcasing strong efficiency, robustness, and flexibility in HWR.
-However, there is still room for improvement.
+In conclusion, our experiments demonstrate that the proposed models consistently outperform competitors on WI datasets, showcasing strong robustness, efficiency, and flexibility in HWR.

-The design and evaluation of our approach are limited by the dataset.
-The dataset is highly imbalanced, with certain characters appearing too infrequently to be meaningful.
-Additionally, we have not yet investigated whether specific error patterns could provide insights for further reducing the error rate.
-By identifying and addressing semantic errors in the data, such as typos or misalignments between IMU signals and text labels, we could curate the dataset to improve its quality.
-This refinement could enhance the performance of HWR systems, produce more reliable results, and offer deeper insights into the remaining challenges in handwriting recognition.
+However, we have not yet investigated the error patterns in the data.
+By identifying and addressing semantic errors such as typographical errors or misalignments between sensor signals and text labels, we could curate the datasets to improve their quality.
+This refinement could enhance HWR system performance, produce more reliable results, and offer deeper insights into the remaining challenges in HWR.

 Additionally, although the models show strong performance on our sentence-based dataset, character-level recognition remains a suboptimal approach for leveraging contextual information.
-It results in a pattern-matching solution that lacks an understanding of language semantics from the IMU signals.
+It results in a pattern-matching solution that lacks understanding of language semantics from the sensor signals.
 This limitation could potentially be addressed by incorporating natural language processing techniques into HWR systems.